usmanov-danil/devops/CI.md

-# Best practices for testing
+# Best practices for CI

 1. Maintain a code repository
 2. Automate the build